RecordEvolutionApps/OPC_UA_Client/README.md

 # OPC UA Client
 The app acts as an OPC UA Client and fetches data from user specified objects and variable nodes.
-It also writes data to a named pipe/fifo at every x second.
+The variables read are then published to the Record Evolution Platform.

 ## Hardware
 1. Industrial PC registered in RESWARM ([For Detail Click Here](https://docs.record-evolution.de/#/en/Reswarm/reflasher))